 OSWEGO, NY – Families and friends packed both sides of West Bridge Street for Oswego’s annual 4th of July Parade on Sunday.

-Temperatures settled into the mid 70s with a light breeze, making it perfect to sit by the side of the road under clear blue skies and watch the parade go by.
+Temperatures flirted with 80 degrees and a light breeze made it perfect to sit by the side of the road and watch the parade go by.